Maryland: Law and government

 The government of Maryland is conducted according to the state constitution.
 The government of Maryland, like the other 49 state governments, has exclusive authority over matters that lie entirely within the state's borders, except as limited by the Constitution of the United States.

 Power in Maryland is divided among three branches of government: executive, legislative, and judicial.
 The Maryland General Assembly is composed of the Maryland House of Delegates and the Maryland Senate.
 Maryland's governor is unique in the United States as the office is vested with significant authority in budgeting.
-The legislature may not increase the governor's proposed budget expenditures.
 Unlike many other states, significant autonomy is granted to many of Maryland's counties.

-Most of the business of government is conducted in Annapolis, the state capital however some cabinet departments and state officials have their offices in Baltimore.
+Most of the business of government is conducted in Annapolis, the state capital; however some cabinet departments and state officials have their offices in Baltimore.
 Elections for governor and most statewide offices, as well as most county elections, are held in midterm-election years (even-numbered years not divisible by four).

 The judicial branch of state government consists of one united District Court of Maryland that sits in every county and Baltimore City, as well as 24 Circuit Courts sitting in each County and Baltimore City, the latter being courts of general jurisdiction for all civil disputes over $30,000, all equitable jurisdiction and major criminal proceedings.
 The intermediate appellate court is known as the Appellate Court of Maryland and the state supreme court is the Supreme Court of Maryland.
 The appearance of the justices of the Supreme Court of Maryland is unique; Maryland is the only state whose justices wear red robes.